davkk/masters-thesis/typst/main.typ

 == Correction procedure

-The correction procedure aims to mitigate biases, that arise during the actual experiment.
+This procedure aims to mitigate biases, that arise during the actual experiment.
 Correction weights come from data produced in Monte Carlo (MC) simulations.
 Generated collisions follow set parameters, producing particles referred to as *MC truth*.
 These particles originate directly from the event generator and remain unaffected by detector effects.

 To model how these particles would appear in the detector, their trajectories pass through a transport package — in this case, GEANT4 @agostinelli2003geant4 — which emulates their interactions with the detector.
 This step accounts for e.g. energy loss, multiple scattering, and secondary particle production.
 Such tracks undergo reconstruction, simulating the one used for real collision data.
 The resulting tracks correspond to the same MC truth particles but now also include effects introduced by detector geometry and material.
 This final set forms the *MC reconstructed* sample.